 From the Settings window, click the ‘Update & Security’ option.

-Next, choose ‘Recovery’ from the menu on the left.
+Next, choose ‘Recovery’ from the left pane.
 Under ‘Go back to the previous version of Windows 10’, click ‘Get Started.’
 Follow any on-screen prompts.
 Please note, if it has been more than ten days since the last update, you will not see this heading, and you cannot perform this step.

-You can update the drivers on your system or computer whenever you have problems with Windows freezing.
-Some drivers are automatically updated during Windows Update, so make sure you run that first before following the steps below.
+Before performing method 2, you should perform method 1 and not skip it.
+In method 2, we suggest to update the device drivers on your operating system whenever you have problems with your computer freezing.
+The Windows Update will download and install any updates currently available so make sure you run that first before following the steps below.

-Press [E] and the [Windows] key at the same time.
+Press Windows key and E keys at the same time.
 This opens File Explorer.

-Right-click on ‘This PC,’ which is found on the left side of the File Explorer window.
+Right-click on ‘This PC,’ on the left side of the File Explorer window.
 Choose ‘Manage’ from the menu.